top of page

 5. Backup and Disaster Recovery Plans: Regularly back up critical data and have a robust disaster recovery plan in place.
 This ensures that you can recover your data in case of a ransomware attack or data breach.

 6. Third-Party Assessments: Evaluate the cybersecurity practices of your partners and vendors.
 Ensure they meet your security standards to prevent supply chain vulnerabilities.
 This is often overlooked; people are quite happy investing in security products and services but rarely check to see if the investment in the offer is a). worthwhile and b). performing as expected.
-Take a look at Cydalics for a AI powered platform option which does just this.
+Take a look at Darktrace for a AI powered platform option which does just this.

 7. Incident Response Plan: Develop a detailed incident response plan that outlines the steps to take in case of a breach.
 This will help minimise damage and downtime in the event of an attack.